 \subsection{Acausal Conditional States}

-In this section, the quantum analog of a conditional probability distribution, a \emph{conditional state}, is developed as it applies to acausally-related regions.
-This causal scenario, and its classical analog, are depicted in fig.~\ref{fig:ACS:Acausal}.
+We begin by defining conditional states for acausally-related regions.
+This scenario, and its classical analogue, are depicted in fig.~\ref{fig:ACS:Acausal}.
 The definition proceeds in analogy with the classical treatment given in \S\ref{CCP}.
 The convention of using $A,B,C,\ldots$ to label quantum regions that are analogous to classical variables $R, S, T, \ldots$ is adopted throughout.
-The labels $X, Y, Z, \ldots$ are reserved for classical variables associated with preparations and measurements, which remain classical when we pass from probability theory to the quantum analog.
+The labels $X, Y, Z, \ldots$ are reserved for classical variables associated with preparations and measurements, which remain classical when we pass from probability theory to the quantum analogue.

-The analog of a probability distribution $P(R)$ assigned to a random variable $R$ is a quantum state (density operator) $\rho_A$ acting on a Hilbert space $\Hilb[A]$.
+The analogue of a probability distribution $P(R)$ assigned to a random variable $R$ is a quantum state (density operator) $\rho_A$ acting on a Hilbert space $\Hilb[A]$.
 When there are two disjoint regions with Hilbert spaces $\Hilb[A]$ and $\Hilb[B]$, the tensor product $\Hilb[AB] = \Hilb[A] \otimes \Hilb[B]$ describes the composite region.
-The quantum analog of a joint distribution $P(R,S)$ is a density operator $\rho_{AB}$ of the composite region, defined on $\Hilb[AB]$.
-The analog of marginalization over a variable is the partial trace over a region.
+The quantum analogue of a joint distribution $P(R,S)$ is a density operator $\rho_{AB}$ of the composite region, defined on $\Hilb[AB]$.
+The analogue of marginalization over a variable is the partial trace over a region.
 These analogies are set out in the top half of table~\ref{tbl:ACS:Analogs}.

 In analogy to the classical case, where $P(S|R)$ is a positive function that satisfies $\sum_S P(S|R) = 1$, an acausal conditional state for $B$ given $A$ is defined as follows. \begin{definition} An \emph{acausal conditional state} for $B$ given $A$ is a positive operator $\rho_{B|A}$ on $\Hilb[AB]=\Hilb[A]\otimes \Hilb[B]$ that satisfies